Non-standard Scalar Expressions

 EXP(m, n)

-treats n as an exponent of m
+treats n as an exponent of m.
+Both numbers must be integers (type INT).

 SELECT EXP(3,2) FROM DUMMY FORMAT; /* 9 */